SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-01-fosdem-2023-sovereign-cloud-devroom.md

 * [CI/CD](https://fosdem.org/2023/schedule/track/continuous_integration_and_continuous_deployment/)
 * [Software Bill of Materials](https://fosdem.org/2023/schedule/track/software_bill_of_materials/)

-If you now have the urge to develope [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out), no worries: All the talks are recorded and available for later consumption!
+If you now have the urge to develop [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out), no worries: All the talks will be recorded and available for later consumption!

 If you come to FOSDEM and want to meet for coffee, beer or food: be sure to reach out!
 Some of us will be heading to the [OpenInfra Meetup](https://www.meetup.com/brussels-openinfra-meetup-group/events/290894971/) on Saturday evening, so if you don't have the time